stevensona/monod/doc/writing.md

 ### Line break

-You can force line breaks in text (carriage return) using `<br>`, the [HTML element _line break_](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br).
+You can force line breaks in text (carriage returns) using `<br>`, the [HTML element _line break_](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br).

 ### Mathematical expressions

 Thanks to [KaTeX](https://khan.github.io/KaTeX/), Monod supports mathematical expressions.
-Write LaTeX symbols enclosed within `$`:
+Write LaTeX symbols enclosed within `$` symbols:

 ```
-A LTS is a 4-tuple $<Q,L,T,q_0>$.
+An LTS is a 4-tuple $<Q,L,T,q_0>$.
 ```

 ### Small paragraphs

-It is possible to write smaller content with the following syntax:
+It is possible to display content in a smaller font by using the following
+syntax:

 ```
 ::: small
-This is a smaller content than the rest of the document.
+This content is smaller than the content in the rest of the document.
 :::
 ```

 ### Strikethrough

-You can strike through some content by enclosing it within `~~`:
+You can strikethrough some content by enclosing it within `~~`:

 ```
 This is ~~not~~ good.